phys-sim-book/mdbook-src/src/lec29.1-simulation_setup.md

 ### Material Particles and Grid Data

 We define data fields to represent the state of each material point (particle) and background grid node.
-For particles, this includes position, velocity, volume, mass, and deformation gradient, following [Section 26.1](./lec26.1-material_particles.md).
+For particles, this includes position, velocity, volume, mass, and deformation gradient, following [Material Particles](./lec26.1-material_particles.md).
 For the grid, we define nodal mass and velocity fields using dense arrays, which are sufficient for small-scale simulations.
 These can be further optimized using sparse grid structures—a direction we leave as future work for interested readers.

 {{imp}}{imp:lec29:data_def}[Material Particles and Grid Data, simulator.py]
 ```python